jamesrahhh/neoscore/README.md

-# NeuralFLIGHT
+# Neoscore
-A flutter app to keep track of archery scores and manage scoresheets.
+A no-nonsense Flutter app to keep track of archery scores and manage scoresheets.